provenance-io/provenance/x/reward/spec/02_state.md

 ---
 ## Reward Program

 A `RewardProgram` is the main data structure used by the Active Participation and Engagement (APE) module.
 It keeps track of the state, balances, qualifying actions, timers, and counters for a single Reward Program.
+Every Reward Program gets its own unique identifier that we track within the store.

+* Reward Program: `0x01 | RewardProgram ID (8 bytes) -> ProtocolBuffers(RewardProgram)`
+* Reward Program ID: `0x02 -> uint64(RewardProgramID)`

 +++ https://github.com/provenance-io/provenance/blob/cba0b20229234bd655d7aefdb5aa5195e1c01214/proto/provenance/reward/v1/reward.proto#L13-L99